JZumun/setPhotoset/README.md

 *`userOptions`* is an optional object containing customizable options for the function (listed below).

-*`grouping`* is a CSS-selector-friendly string meant to group photosets together in a class for similar styling.
+*`grouping`* is an optional CSS-selector-friendly string meant to group photosets together in a class for similar styling.
 If set, gives the photoset elements a class 'photoset-*grouping*'.
 Will be randomly generated if not set.

 User Options
 ------------